i3-Market-V3-Public-Repository/WRR-ConnectorRI/README.md

 # Connector-RI

-This connector implements the logic needed to connect the SDK-RI and SDK-Core, providing an abstraction used by the Web-RI
+This connector implements the logic needed to connect the SDK-RI, providing an abstraction used by the Web-RI.

 ## Installation